LucasFlori/Digital_Logic_Lab/Readme.md

 ## Assignment

-  1. Finish this document, filling all the missing part.
+  1. Finish this document, fill up all the missing part.
   2. Answer all the question in the comment
   3. All members of the group must commit, i.e. I want to see all the members making meaningful changes